 NOTE 3.
 LEGAL COMPLIANCE - BUDGETS (CONTINUED)

 C. Excess of Expenditures Over Appropriations

-For the year ended September 30, 2018, the following departments had excess of actual expenditures over appropriations.
-The over-expenditures were funded by under-expenditures in other departments and intergovernmental revenues in the General Fund:
+For the year ended September 30, 2019, the following departments of the general fund had excess of actual expenditures over appropriations.
+The over-expenditures were funded by under-expenditures in other departments: